More Butter Beans Please!

 Generally, they are rinsed, sometimes soaked in baking soda, and boiled for eating.
-Stir fry them with onion, peppers, a little seasoning and you have a delectable side dish.
+Stir fry them with onion, peppers, and a little seasoning and you have a delectable side dish.
 Butter beans make a great vegetarian meal when used as the main ingredient in soup.
 Used right out of the can, these legumes can make any salad a tasty meal.

 The BasicsClick thumbnail to view full-size